-When you appeal a decision for the first time, this is called a Level 1 Appeal.
+When you appeal a decision for the first time, this is called a Level 1 appeal.
 In this appeal, we review the coverage decision we have made to check to see if we were properly following the rules.
 When we have completed the review, we give you our decision.
 In limited circumstances, a request for a Level 1 appeal will be dismissed, which means we won't review the request.
 Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so, or if you ask for your request to be withdrawn.
 If we dismiss a request for a Level 1 appeal, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.

 If we do not dismiss your case but say no to all or part of your Level 1 appeal, you can go on to a Level 2 appeal.
 The Level 2 appeal is conducted by an independent review organization that is not connected to us.
 (Appeals for medical services and Part B drugs will be automatically sent to the independent review organization for a Level 2 appeal - you do not need to do anything.
-For Part D drug appeals, if we say no to all or part of your appeal you will need to ask for a Level 2 appeal).
-If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal.
+For Part D drug appeals, if we say no to all or part of your appeal you will need to ask for a Level 2 appeal.
+Part D appeals are discussed further in "Your Part D Prescription Drugs: How to Ask for a Coverage